btwkenji/ai-chan/README.md

-# AI chan

-- Telegram-chat-bot.
-- Chat bot, able to recognize your speech through voice messages and text through text messages.
+> Telegram-chat-bot, able to recognize your speech through voice messages and text through text messages.

 ## Installation